Kandahar Province: Health

 There are a number of hospitals in the province, most of them in the city of Kandahar.
 These include Aino Mina Hospital, Al Farhad Hospital, Ayoubi Hospital, Mirwais Hospital, Mohmand Hospital, Sial Curative Hospital and Sidal Hospital.

+Healthcare infrastructure is concentrated in the city of Kandahar, with 133 hospitals, 86 clinics, and 730 pharmacies providing primary and specialized care.
+Rural populations often must travel long distances to reach medical facilities.
+Common health challenges include maternal and infant mortality, malnutrition, and limited access to clean water and sanitation.
+NGOs like Médecins Sans Frontières amd the Islamic Relief Organization supplement government health services, offering vaccinations, basic medical care, and health education.